vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 * VSecM Sentinel now waits for VSecM Safe to be ready before running init commands.
 * Documentation updates and code refactoring.
+* Updated dependencies for better security.
+* Updated Go version to 1.22.0--the latest stable version.

 ## [v0.22.5] - 2024-02-26